Measurement events relative to temporal quantum reference frames: Introduction

 Both approaches produce a theory that addresses \kuchar's criticisms.
-This leads to the question: are these two proposals equivalent?
-The goal of this paper is to shed light on the operational interpretation of measurement events in timeless quantum mechanics by comparing both approaches.
+This leads to the question: are these two proposals physically equivalent?
+In this work, we compare both approaches and shed light on the operational meaning of each.

 Our analysis is motivated by recent literature on quantum reference frames transformations \cite{Castro_Ruiz_2020,Giacomini_2019,H_hn_2012,H_hn_2020, H_hn_2021, Giacomini_2021, Loveridge_2019, Hoehn_2019}.
-In these works, an important goal is to understand, intuitively speaking, how physics "looks like" as described from the perspective of a quantum reference frame.
+In these works, an important goal is to understand, intuitively speaking, how physics ``looks like'' as described from the perspective of a quantum reference frame.
 We explore this question in the case of temporal reference frames, and in particular, in the case where the clocks have finite resources, that is, when clocks are not ideal.

-After presenting the clock models used in this work, we review the \HSL and \GLM approaches.
-We show that in physical scenarios where the clocks can be treated as ideal, both models give the same predictions, and are equivalent to ordinary quantum mechanics with an external time parameter.
-Therefore, for experiments where the ideal-clock approximation is valid, any difference between the \HSLshort and \GLMshort models is \textit{interpretational}.
-In \cref{appendix:glm=hls}, we study in detail how to translate between the two frameworks.
+After presenting the clock models used in this work (\cref{sec:clocks}), we review the \HSL and \GLM approaches in \cref{sec:review}.
+We show that in physical scenarios where the clocks can be treated as ideal, both models give the same predictions, and are equivalent to ordinary quantum mechanics with an external background time.

-However, there are fundamental limitations to the ideal-clock approximation, most notably in view of gravity.
-Specifically, ideal clocks require an infinite energy spread, creating a large back reaction on space time.
-This leads not only to the well-known, fundamental operational limitations on space time measurements at the Plank scale \cite{Bronstein_2011}, but also to limitations stemming from gravitationally-induced entanglement between clocks \cite{Castro_Ruiz_2017}.
+Usually, clocks have a large amount of resources at their disposal, so the ideal clock approximation holds in most practical situations.
+However, there are fundamental limitations to the ideal clock approximation, most notably from the perspective of gravity.
+Specifically, ideal clocks require an infinite energy spread, creating a large back reaction on spacetime.
+This leads not only to the well-known, fundamental operational limitations on spacetime measurements at the Plank scale \cite{Bronstein_2011}, but also to limitations stemming from gravitationally-induced entanglement between clocks \cite{Castro_Ruiz_2017}.
+Motivated by these considerations, we construct a natural generalization of measurements in the \GLMshort approach for non-ideal clocks in \ref{nonidealhslglm}.
+We obtain a time-non-local equation for the evolution of the system with respect to the clock, as reported in \cite{Smith_Ahmadi_2019}.
+We compare our model with its \HSLshort counterpart \cite{Hoehn_2021, de_la_Hamette_2021}, and show that the \HSLshort and \GLMshort approaches lead to different physical predictions.